cloudmesh-community/book/chapters/class/516/week2-center.md

 Due: One Week

 Make sure you have Python set up.
-Read up on virtualized python environments as used in python 3.8.
+Read up on virtualized python environments as used in Python 3.8.
 Its super simple.
 Understand what the command

 ```bash